Campus-INSA-CVL/tutorinsa-server/README.md

 ### Configuration

-You can change database, test and default in the config file (a .env will be used in the futur)
+You can change the development database in the "config/default.json" at the "mongodb" field.
+You have to create a ".env" file using the ".local.env" as a pattern, and fill it. ".env" is used for production.
+In development, some generic settings are provided, but can be change in "config/default.json". "config/production.json" will merge and overwrite settings from "config/default.json".

 ### Install the dependancies